NuriaProject/Framework/HACKING.md

 * The opening curly-brace ('{') must be on the same line as the expression before it.
 * A opening curly-brace is simply never on its own line.
-* The closing curly-brace ('}') are on their own line.
+* The closing curly-braces ('}') are on their own line.
 A empty line always follows.
 * Prefer a multi-expression body over single expression ones.
 (E.g. if (...) { ... })
 * Before a opening curly- or round-brace *always* comes a single space.
 Before '[' there's none.
 * When writing a trivial inline method, and the body is short, you *can* write it like this: